davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

 ---
-description: A 10-ish year retrospective of self-reflection and improvement
+description: A 10-year (ish) retrospective of self-reflection and improvement
 date: 2023-02-22
 media:
-  featured: ./reflection.jpg
+  featured: ./lightbulb.png
-  thumbnail: ./reflection-thumb.jpg
+  thumbnail: ./lightbulb.png
 ---

 # On mindsets, mind shifts and wins